boldreports/bold-reports-terraform-scripts/azure-aks/README.md

-# Deploy Bold BI Using Terraform on AKS Cluster
+# Deploy Bold Reports Using Terraform on AKS Cluster

 This guide explains how to deploy Bold BI using a Terraform script.
 The script automates the creation of all necessary Azure resources and the deployment of Bold BI.
 Once the deployment is complete, you can copy and paste the APP_URL into your browser to start evaluating Bold BI.